Fadak: Confiscation of Fadak

-Following Muhammad's death in 632 and early in his caliphate, Abu Bakr is said to have seized Fadak from Fatima, and evicted her agents, there are different views on why he did this, possibly as he had heard from Muhammad that Prophets do not leave inheritance, or as a show of authority to Muhammad's clan (Banu Hashim) who had not yet pledged their allegiance to Abu Bakr, or perhaps in retaliation for his exclusion by the Banu Hashim from the funeral rites of Muhammad.
+There are different views on why he didn't accommodate Fatima’s demand, possibly as he had heard from Muhammad that Prophets do not leave inheritance, or as a show off authority to Muhammad's clan (Banu Hashim) who had not yet pledged their allegiance to Abu Bakr, or perhaps in retaliation for his exclusion by the Banu Hashim from the funeral rites of Muhammad.
+Abu Bakr reported that he heard Prophet say ‘This is but something assigned by God as a began of subsistence to use during my life; on my death it should de turned over to the Muslims’.
+The core issue in most cases remained consistent; Fatima and her family were denied the claims and possession of Fadak, which resulted in furiousness from her and her supporters.
 The confiscation of Fadak by Abu Bakr is the Shia view.

 In Sunni sources, the charge of usurpation appears, for instance, in the works of Ibn Hajar al-Haytami and Ibn Sa'd.
 Among others, the Sunni al-Baladhuri relates that Fatima objected to Abu Bakr, saying that Fadak was a gift from her father.
 Her husband Ali and a maid at Muhammad's house, named Umm Aiman, are reported to have offered their testimonies in support of Fatima.
 By some accounts, Fatima also brought her two sons as witnesses.
 Abu Bakr, however, did not find their testimonies sufficient to establish the ownership of Fatima, requiring two men or one man and two women as witnesses per Islamic law.
 Khetia adds here that Fatima might have expected her closeness with Muhammad to strengthen her case.
 Shias similarly contend that the truthful Fatima would have not claimed something which was not hers.
 By one Shia account, Ali made this point to Abu Bakr, and added that the burden of proof was on Abu Bakr and not Fatima, whose agents administered the land at the time of the dispute.
 Sajjadi comments here that possession is the decisive factor in determining ownership in Islamic law.
 The Sunni Sibt ibn al-Jawzi and the Shia al-Tabrisi relate that Abu Bakr finally agreed to return Fadak to Fatima but was dissuaded by his ally Umar, who tore up the deed written by Abu Bakr.
 Other versions of this last account are collected in Sharh nahj al-balagha by the Mu'tazilite Ibn Abi'l-Hadid.